Helping Kids Avoid Summer Setback

 Other Skills

 There are many other skills such as math (especially if your child learns timings–memorizing math facts), science, computers, and more.
 A little bit of searching online can help you find a lot of fun ideas.
-See my post
+See my post Avoiding Summer Setback in Math for ideas for math.

-MUSICAL
+MUSICAL SKILLS

 The other day, a friend of mine who is a piano teacher commented that she doesn’t view piano as something you can take off for the summer.
 She said you should take it year round (though you do have breaks for various things).
 When I was growing up, I had summers off from my music lessons so I had never considered anything different.
-It makes sense; if you don’t keep up your piano work, your will at the least not progress (which I am sure is fine for some people and worth having the break).
+It makes sense; if you don’t keep up your piano work, you will at the least not progress (which I am sure is fine for some people and worth having the break).
 You might possibly regress and forget things.
 You will definitely lose finger strength if you don’t play.

 Many teachers will teach through the summer.
 If yours doesn’t, or if you really want the summer off, try purchasing a piano book of fun songs that is at or just below your child’s level and have her learn a new song each week.

-ATHLETIC
+ATHLETIC SKILLS

 Your child might be involved in a sport that has the summer off.
 You might have the option to take the summer off or continue through the summer.
 There are some things to consider when deciding what to do.

 One is to remember they are children, not professional athletes.
 If you and/or your child feel like they want/need time off, do it.
 You do not want them to burn out and hate the sport altogether.
-Burn out happens quite often.
+Burnout happens quite often.
 You want them to still have the chance to be kids.

 Consider how big of a deal it will be to take a break.
 What will be lost?
 Skills?
 Strength?
 Endurance?
 Children make these things up quickly.
 You can do some backyard playing with your child at home to help with skills.
 They also can keep a lot of those things by doing other activities and staying active through the summer, which most children naturally do if given the opportunity.
-When my children take a break, I always tell them that when they go back, they won’t be able to run as far or as fast (or whatever skill is pertinent to the situation) when they start back up as they did when they took the break.
-I tell them they will spend some time building that back up but that with work they will get there.

 1. Hi, thank you for all the excellent advice on your blog.
 I have taught piano "on the side" for a number of years, and I would like to comment on extended breaks from piano.
 After my second child was born, I pretty much gave up on my own piano practice for an extended period of time.
 When I desired to return to playing 4 (!) years later, I expected to see enormous setback.
 Well, in some areas I did.
 My fingers and wrists were definitely weaker and less flexible.
 But I was surprised to see that the extended break had caused me to grow in my musical abilities — i.e. to make a piece sound "musical" rather than simply "mechanical", which is a pitfall of excessive practice.
 So while consistent practice is definitely important during the year, a long summer break can definitely have benefits.
 Something to think about (and I have recently read research suggesting such a phenomenon may apply to academic areas as well — see learningandthebrain.com for a summary of the new book How We Learn).